mohsinalimat/Bibliio/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Submit a new Beta Build to Apple TestFlight
+Submit a new build to HockeyApp

-This will also make sure the profile is up to date
-### ios release
+### ios deploy
 ```
-fastlane ios release
+fastlane ios deploy
 ```
 Deploy a new version to the App Store